vmware-tanzu/tanzu-dev-portal/content/blog/gs-tap/index.md

 You also need a way to locally evaluate and use the Tanzu Application Platform.
 You want to understand how it works, and what it can do for your organization before a potential deployment.
 If this sounds like you, I have a 2-part series on installing and using Tanzu Application Catalog Beta 1 locally, using [KIND](https://kind.sigs.k8s.io).

   * [Part 1](/guides/kubernetes/getting-started-with-vmware-tanzu-application-platform-beta-1-on-kind-part-2/), shows you how to install all the necessary components of the Tanzu Application Platform onto a KIND Kubernetes Cluster.
-  * Part 2, (coming soon), shows you how to access and utilize the Tanzu Application Platform to deploy a sample application.
+  * [Part 2](/guides/kubernetes/gs-tap-on-kind-final-pt2/), shows you how to access and utilize the Tanzu Application Platform to deploy a sample application.

     Both of these guides will heavily leverage the existing [install documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.1/tap-0-1/GUID-install.html) for Tanzu Application Platform, although heavily modified for this specific use case (i.e. deploying in KIND).
 For the definitive guide to installing Tanzu Application Platform on any supported platform, see [docs](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.1/tap-0-1/GUID-install.html).